Prison library: Role of libraries in lives of ex-prisoners

 Libraries are important not only during the term of a prisoner's incarceration but also when the prisoner is released back into society.
 This is especially true of prisoners who have spent a long time incarcerated, as public libraries offer beneficial services.
-The Hartford Public Library, for example, offers ex-offender resources that include reentry and support services.
+The New York Public Library has a webpage dedicated to their Jail and Prison services.
+In addition to the services they offer to incarcerated people, they offer a free annual resource guide called Connections, that prepares formerly incarcerated people to apply for a job after prison.
+The Hartford Public Library also offers ex-offender resources that include reentry and support services.
 Their website offers different links and resource information from employment help to family counseling.
 The Denver Public Library even offers to "sign off" on the time that ex-offenders spend in classes offered in job searching.

 American Library Association

 The American Library Association (ALA) works to provide library services to incarcerated adults and their families in the United States.
 ALA policy 8.2 (formerly 52.1) states, "The American Library Association encourages public libraries and systems to extend their services to residents of jails and other detention facilities within their taxing areas."
 In addition, The Intellectual Freedom Committee has interpreted the Library Bill of Rights to include Prisoners' Right to Read.
 The Special Interest Group, Library Services to the Justice Involved, provides support to those who serve patrons of any age who are held in jail, prison, detention or immigration facility.

-In 2024 Standards for Library Services for the Incarcerated or Detained was published.
+In 1992 Library Standards for Adult Correctional Institutions was published.
+In 1999 the ALA additionally published a standard for detained youth.
+In 2024 Standards for Library Services for the Incarcerated or Detained, a revision to the 1992 version, was published.
+In the revision the ALA states, "The new Standards will heed the current phenomenon of mass incarceration, the inequitable incarceration rates of BIPOC individuals, and the rising rates of incarceration of women (especially women of color) and pay special attention to the incarceration of LGBTQIA+ individuals, undocumented individuals, and youth in jails, prisons, and other detention facilities, as well as to the information needs of returning individuals".
+The rewrite of the standards is part of the Expanding Information Access for Incarcerated Peoples initiative.
+This initiative is in coordination between the ALA and the San Francisco Public Library's Jail and Reentry Services Program.
+The initiative and the new standards were made possible by a grant from the Andrew W. Mellon Foundation.

+The new standards extend support of intellectual freedom of incarcerated people to include access to digital access and literacy.
+The ALA stated that incarcerated people have a right to digital literacy skills training and that they should have access to digital services and materials at no cost, including digital legal databases and other legal resources.